naoto-hikawa/RNAseq_tutorial/README.md

 This tutorial is perfect if you are:

 * just starting bioinformatics and want to learn how to install necessary softwares
+* want to replicate someone else's data on your own
 * currently paying to convert fastq into read count files but want to do it for free
 * have many samples you want to analyze and want to do it fast & automatically